ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-2-2.md

-Chapter 2: Understanding the Mindset of Creativity: Recognizing the Connection Between Creativity and Resilience
+Recognizing the Connection Between Creativity and Resilience
 ================================================================================================================

 In this chapter, we will explore the connection between creativity and resilience.
 Developing a creative mindset involves taking risks, experimenting with new ideas and approaches, and learning from failure, which are all essential components of resilience.